jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 - Regular clean up of functions and code to better understand what is happening
 - Have some way of getting debug output from the program (I didn't know about set -x)
+- Code introspection
+- If something isn't automated, then it should be well documented in an easy to find location.
+- Prefer iteration over perfection

 TODO: research more of these